 👩🏽🍳Instructions

-To make this vegan eggplant meatball recipe, first, gather your ingredients and spices.
-Then roughly cut your eggplant, tomatoes, onion, and garlic.
-Then prep your oven to 425 degrees.
+To make this vegan eggplant meatball recipe, begin by preheating your oven to 425 degrees Fahrenheit (220 degrees Celsius).
+Then roughly chop your eggplant, tomatoes, onion, and garlic.

-Bake at 375 degrees for 15 minutes.
-Then increase the temperature to 425 for another 15 minutes, or until they are golden brown.
+Bake for 15 minutes.
+Then, increase the oven temperature to 375 degrees Fahrenheit (190 degrees Celsius) and bake for another 15 minutes, or until the vegan eggplant meatballs are golden brown and crispy on the outside.

 🥬Substitutions & Variations